ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques.md

 Many providers on the internet need users to prove that they control a particular domain before granting them some sort of privilege associated with that domain.
 For instance, certificate authorities like Let's Encrypt {{LETSENCRYPT}} ask requesters of TLS certificates to prove that they operate the domain they're requesting the certificate for.
 Providers generally allow for several different ways of proving domain control, some of which include manipulating DNS records.
 This document focuses on DNS techniques for domain verification; other techniques (such as email or HTML verification) are out-of-scope.

-In practice, DNS-based verification often looks like the provider generating a random value and asking the requester to create a DNS record containing this random value and placing it at a location that the provider can query for.
+In practice, DNS-based verification often takes the form of the provider generating a random value visible only to the requester, and then asking the requester to create a DNS record containing this random value and placing it at a location that the provider can query for.
 Generally only one temporary DNS record is sufficient for proving domain ownership.

 # Conventions and Definitions